Triple Higgs Production at Muon Colliders in the Higgs Triplet Model: Framework for Parameter Space Investigation

 To develop an effective approach for parameter scanning, we begin by ensuring that the square root terms in Eqs.~(\ref{eq:b2}) and (\ref{eq:b3}) remain real.
 This requirement imposes the conditions that both $\lambda_2 + \lambda_3$ and $\lambda_2 + \lambda_3/2$ must be positive~\cite{Samarakoon:2023crt}.
-These scenarios form the basis for deriving the resultant expressions in Eqs.~\ref{eq:MAmax} and~\ref{eq:MHpmax}, which are then used to deduce the masses of the singly charged Higgs boson and the pseudoscalar.
+These scenarios form the basis for deriving the resultant expressions in Eqs.~(\ref{eq:MAmax}) and~(\ref{eq:MHpmax}), which are then used to deduce the masses of the singly charged Higgs boson and the pseudoscalar.

 The approach relies on input parameters including $M_{H^{\pm\pm}}$, $M_{H^0}$, $M_{h^0}$, $\cos{\alpha}$, and $v_{\Delta}$.
 By carefully selecting these inputs, the method ensures consistency between theoretical predictions and experimental constraints, providing a sufficient and robust framework for exploring the parameter space of the model.

-When selecting numerical inputs for the mass of the singly charged Higgs boson, based on the masses of the heavy Higgs and the doubly charged Higgs as per Eq.~\ref{eq:MHpmax}, one can determine it as:
+When selecting numerical inputs for the mass of the singly charged Higgs boson, based on the masses of the heavy Higgs boson and the doubly charged Higgs boson as per Eq.~(\ref{eq:MHpmax}), one can determine it as: